 This data item is used for editing at the establishment or collection authority level and, could potentially be used for episode linkage.
-This item is not available beyond collection authority level.
+Person identifiers will only be released to persons who have met all the conditions of the AIHW ethics committee and received approval from all relevant jurisdictions.